ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 While your first instinct may be to make a video recording of a ball bouncing, we will approach these tasks in a perhaps unexpected way: we will instead use only the sound of the the ball hitting the floor to make our measurements.

 The reason for doing this is quite simple: sound data are &ldquo;cheap&rdquo; and easy to analyze.
 Unlike video, which requires an immense number of pixels (and thus data) in order to obtain a good sampling rate and accuracy, sound data are one dimensional.
 This enables us to have a suitably fast sampling rate to make precise measurements, with far fewer data than would be necessary for video.
 In this experiment, we really need only a few numbers: the times between bounces of the ball.
 We can calculate all other quantities of interest by knowing only the times between bounces.
-Sound is more than adequate for this task, and video would waste resources on capturing information about the entire environment, colors, lighting etc., which we will ultimately toss out.
+Sound is more than adequate for this task, and video would waste resources on capturing information about the entire environment, colors, lighting etc., which we would ultimately toss out.

 This approach is actually critical to real experimental physics: often experiments are limited by data quality and equipment costs, so a bit of creative problem solving goes a long way in a real lab.
 Measure only what you need to!